TullyE/ArduinoWOL/README.md

   Wake on pattern Match -> ensure value is enabled
   WOL & Shutdown Link Speed **(you may not have this setting - that's okay)** -> 10 Mbps First
   Then click Power Managment > Allow this device to wake the computer

+## Configure Windows power mangament settings
+  Press the windows key and search `choose a power plan`
+  Click High performance
+  Press the windows key and type cmd > click run as administrator type `powercfg -h off` to disable fast startup
+      I found this setting resets when I unplug my pc from the wall (while it's shutdown of course).
+Not sure if this is a universal quality but it is something to note.
+I spent HOURS trouble shooting my WOL setup on for this to be the issue